Chirag-ahir/JAVA-All-Basic/README.md

 What is Method hiding ?<br>
 if a subclass defines a static method with the same signature as a static method in the super class, in such a case, the method in the subclass hides the one in the superclass.
 The mechanism is known as method hiding.

- What is the difference between Method hiding and Overriding ?
+ What is the difference between Method hiding and Overriding ?<br>
  In Method Overriding child class can access parent class method implementation.
 In case of Method Hiding parent class method implementation cannot be accessed through child class reference.

 What is Singleton class ?<br>